dotnet/orleans/src/Documentation/Advanced-Concepts/Activation-Garbage-Collection.md

 Activation Garbage Collection (Activation GC) is the process of removal from memory of unused grain activations.
 It is conceptually similar to how garbage collection of memory works in .NET.
 However, Activation GC only takes into consideration how long a particular grain activation has been idle.
 Memory usage is not used as a factor.

 ## How Activation GC Works
 The general process of Activation GC involves Orleans runtime in a silo periodically scanning for grain activations that have not been used at all for the configured period of time (Collection Age Limit).
 Once a grain activation has been idle for that long, it gets deactivated.
-The deactivation process begins by the runtime calling the grain’s `OnDeactivate()` method, and completes by removing references to the grain activation object from all data structures of the silo, so that the memory is reclaimed by the .NET GC.
+The deactivation process begins by the runtime calling the grain’s `OnDeactivateAsync()` method, and completes by removing references to the grain activation object from all data structures of the silo, so that the memory is reclaimed by the .NET GC.

 As a result, with no burden put on the application code, only recently used grain activations stay in memory while activations that aren't used anymore get automatically removed, and system resources used by them get reclaimed by the runtime.